Graphing on the Felt Board Preschool Activity

 This post contains affiliate links.
 Privacy and Disclosure

-I wanted to transfer graphing activities from poster board to the felt board.
-The felt circles used in our felt board caterpillar activity gave me the inspiration I needed!
-The felt circles were perfect for a graphing activity.
+The felt circles used in our felt board caterpillar activity gave me the inspiration I needed for this math activity!
+The felt circles were perfect for graphing with colorful felt circles.

-You can easily make a felt board with our simple tutorial.
-Or simply place a large piece of felt on a table top or tray.
+2. You will also need a felt surface on which to graph.
+You can easily make a felt board with our simple tutorial, or simply place a large piece of felt on a table top or tray.

 Now you're ready to start the fun with your toddler or preschooler with this simple math activity!